varadpal/APC-EN3ES28-Assignment-Practical-Questions-C-Language-Medicaps-University/README.md

 4. Program to print a string using pointer.
 5. Program to count vowels and consonants in a string using pointer.
 6. Program to find sum of elements of array using pointer.
 7. Program to swap two numbers using pointers.

+- Follow @varadpal a.k.a socketgut For More Updates...